-Scroll the of the and Band as

-appropriate (30m, 40m, etc), insert your callsign, change the Time Period to 24 hours, click on the Day/Night overlay checkbox if you want to see it and then click on the Update button.
+Scroll down to the bottom of the graph and change Band to 30m, insert your callsign, change the Time Period to 24 hours, click on the Day/Night overlay checkbox if you want to see it and then click on the Update button.
 You can pan and zoom to see how far your signal has gotten.